soulios/MolecularGeometricDL/README.md

 - [RDKit](https://www.rdkit.org/): A cheminformatics library for generating/calculating molecular descriptors and fingerprints and handling molecules
 - [MoleculeNet](https://moleculenet.org/): A library for benchmarking ML models across different molecular tasks
 - [DeepChem](https://github.com/deepchem/deepchem): A toolkit which includes a lot of different models and datasets with relevant tutotials for gentle introduction into molecular ML.
+- [DGL-lifesci](https://github.com/awslabs/dgl-lifesci):  A package for various applications in life science with graph neural networks.🔥🔥🔥